Visit page main

 The Why

-After all of these reasons, it seems idiotic to even think about becoming a doctor.
-You become overwhelmed with student debt, the pay is not good for many years, and you could get sued anytime!
+After all of these reasons, it seems like becoming a doctor is not worth it.
+A doctor becomes overwhelmed with student debt, the salary is lower for many years, and they could get sued anytime!
 So what is the reason why people become doctors, and how do you know the Pre-Med track is right for you?

 If you love to help others just for the sake of it, this job is for you.
-Becoming a doctor means you have the ability to help a new person each day and possibly alter their life for the better.
+Becoming a doctor means you can help a new person each day and possibly alter their life for the better.
 Do not become a doctor for the money or the title.
 Become a doctor because you love science, you are not afraid of hard work, and you are devoted to helping others.

 Works Cited